Is Dubai Safe for Women?

 Is Dubai safe for solo female travelers?

 This is where I live and it’s honestly such an easy place to be.
 Hotels here are right on the gorgeous marina, which has a lovely Marina Walk lined by restaurants.
-You’re also a 5 or 10-minute walk to JBR beach and you have easy access to metro and tram stations, making getting around Dubai a breeze!
+You’re also a 5 or 10-minute walk to JBR beach and you have easy access to the area’s metro and tram stations, making getting around Dubai a breeze!